ktmud/cacheable/README.md

 ## TODO

-Make this package compatible with other cache client, rather than only redis right now.
+Make this package compatible with other cache backend, rather than only redis right now.

 ## License